Today in 1976, Houston Debuted In The SWC

 Spring & Summer 1976

-As the calendar turned to 1976, the Cougars were focused on making a statement in their first year in the league.
+As the calendar turned to 1976, the Cougars focused on making a statement in their first year in the league.
 Student manager Mike Brem coined the term “Think Cotton” to help put the goal in focus.

 “We put (Think Cotton) on the back of the “Camp Fun” jerseys in the spring of ’76,” Brem says in discussing UH’s infamous training and conditioning program.

-Sophomore quarterback Danny Davis showed up to Camp Fun in spring 1976 in a gray t-shirt that read: 1976 SWC CHAMPS.
+Sophomore quarterback Danny Davis showed up to Camp Fun in the spring of 1976 in a gray t-shirt that read: 1976 SWC CHAMPS.
 Davis won the starting job for the upcoming season and wore the shirt in every conference game.
+As his team prepared to enter the SWC, Coach Yeoman was featured on the cover of Dave Campbell’s Texas Football.

-“I hoped we’d be competitive, but after shooting eight blanks I didn’t know what to expect,” Yeoman quipped.
+“I hoped we’d be competitive, but after shooting eight blanks, I didn’t know what to expect,” Yeoman quipped.

 Finally, Game Day

-Yeoman treated every game like a business trip but even he knew this was different.
-It would be impossible for his players to not understand the significance of the Baylor game.
+Yeoman treated every game like a business trip, but even he knew this was different.
+It would be impossible for his players not to understand the significance of the Baylor game.

 9/11/1976 – First SWC Game

 The Cougar offense started the game slowly.
 In the first quarter, UH failed to pick up a single first down.
 The Coogs only had 66 yards in the first half and did not score.
-Six minutes into the game, UH center Chuck Brown snapped the ball over punter Jay Wyatt’s head leading to a safety.
+Six minutes into the game, UH center Chuck Brown snapped the ball over punter Jay Wyatt’s head, leading to a safety.
 On the ensuing drive, Baylor drove down to the 11 but had to settle for a field goal.

 “We’re down 5-0 at the half, but it was pretty obvious to everybody on our sideline that we were going to win,” Brem said.
 “And we did.”

-[perfectpullquote align=”full” bordertop=”false” cite=”” link=”” color=”#c62b29″ class=”” size=””]”I hoped we’d be competitive, but after shooting eight blanks I didn’t know what to expect.” – Coach Yeoman[/perfectpullquote]
+“I hoped we’d be competitive, but after shooting eight blanks, I didn’t know what to expect.” – Coach Yeoman

 Just as they had in the first half, the Cougar defense dominated in the second.
-The Mad Dogs created four turnovers: Grady Ebensberger grabbed a Baylor fumble and David Hodge, Mark Mohr, and Anthony Francis each picked off a Baylor pass.
+The Mad Dogs created four turnovers: Grady Ebensberger grabbed a Baylor fumble, and David Hodge, Mark Mohr, and Anthony Francis each picked off a Baylor pass.
 Francis would lead the country in interceptions in 1976.

 Danny Davis on the QB keeper

 Houston controlled the 4th quarter as well.
-Running back Dyral Thomas scored twice and Lennard Coplin kicked a field goal as UH scored 23 unanswered points.
+Running back Dyral Thomas scored twice, and Lennard Coplin kicked a field goal as UH scored 23 unanswered points.
 Houston didn’t turn it over and was closing in on their first SWC win.

 With 3 seconds left in the game, Coach Yeoman called a timeout to allow his players and the UH fans to savor the moment.
 The Cougars beat Baylor 23-5.